Emergency Communications Chief of Operations

 GENERAL DESCRIPTION

-Under the direction of the EBRP Communications District Manager, performs highly responsible supervisory work in the planning, development, and operation of the Emergency Communications Division of the Communications District.
-Work involves supervising the receiving and transmitting of fire, police, and EMS emergencies, with direct supervision exercised over Emergency Communications Shift Supervisor and Emergency Communications Assistant Shift Supervisor positions.
+Under the direction of the EMS Administrator, performs highly responsible supervisory work in the planning, development, and operation of Emergency Communications.
+Work involves supervising the receipt and dispatch of Fire, Police, and Emergency Medical Services (EMS) emergencies, with direct supervision exercised over the Emergency Communications Shift Supervisor and the Emergency Communications Assistant Shift Supervisor positions.
 Performs other work as requested.

 ESSENTIAL WORK TASKS